Traditional Bulgarian Herbs And Their Uses

 Many traditional Bulgarian herbs can be used in cooking to add flavor and nutrition to your food.
 Some of these herbs include:

-• Dill: Dill can flavor soups, stews, sauces, and salads.
-It can also be used as a garnish for dishes such as fish or chicken.
+• Dill: Dill can flavor soups, stews, sauces, and salads and can also be used as a garnish for fish or chicken.

 • Parsley: Parsley can flavor soups, stews, sauces, and salads.
 It can also be used as a garnish for dishes such as fish or chicken.

-• Rosemary: Rosemary can be used to flavor roasted meats or vegetables.
-It can also be used to make tea.
+• Rosemary: Rosemary can flavor roasted meats or vegetables and be used to make tea.

-• Sage: Sage can be used to flavor roasted meats or vegetables.
-It can also be used to make tea.
+• Sage can be used to flavor roasted meats or vegetables and to make tea.

-• Thyme: Thyme can be used to flavor roasted meats or vegetables.
-It can also be used to make tea.
+• Thyme: Thyme can flavor roasted meats or vegetables and be used to make tea.

 Medicinal

-Bulgarian Rose (Rosa damascena) – The Bulgarian rose is perhaps the most well-known traditional Bulgarian herbs.
-It is used in various ways, including as a tonic for the digestive system, a treatment for colds and flu, and a general refreshing tonic.
+Bulgarian Rose (Rosa damascena)—The Bulgarian rose is perhaps the most well-known traditional Bulgarian herb.
+It is used in various ways, including as a digestive system tonic, a treatment for colds and flu, and a general refreshing tonic.

-Lady’s Mantle (Alchemilla vulgaris) – Lady’s mantle is another popular Bulgarian herb with medicinal uses.
+Lady’s Mantle (Alchemilla vulgaris) – Lady’s mantle is another popular Bulgarian herb that has medicinal uses.
 It is commonly used as an astringent, to treat digestive disorders, and as a diuretic.
 It is also sometimes used externally to treat wounds and skin irritations.

 Calendula (Calendula officinalis) – Calendula is another versatile Bulgarian herb that can be used internally and externally.
 Internally, it is commonly used to treat digestive disorders and infections.
 Externally, it can treat cuts, bruises, and other skin conditions.